komodorio/docs/docs/Learn/RBAC.md

 **Please note**:

-- `view:all` permission is required in any policy to allow viewing anything in Komodor, you can limit the allowed access using the Resources clause.
+- `view:all` permission is required in any policy to allow viewing anything in Komodor, you can limit the allowed access using the Resources clause
 - `manage` permissions cannot be scoped, once provided the user will have access to manage all resources of the provided category
+- Only `account-admin`s or users with `manage:users` permission can see the Roles & Policies pages under in the settings section

 ### Resources